 **This course will provide the participant with 3.5 General Learning Type BACB CEU**

-Description of General Learning Type CE Event: ABA is not Autism Therapy, and in this presentation, it is made very clear that BCBAs have skills they could already be applying toward other populations, including those impacted by a recent diagnosis of HIV.
+Description of General Learning Type CE Event: ABA is not Autism Therapy, and in this presentation, it is made very clear that BCBAs have skills they could (with initial supervised experience) already be applying toward other populations, including those impacted by a recent diagnosis of HIV.
 There are over 40,000 humans living with HIV in the United States, and new diagnoses are still occurring daily.
-Often, these newly diagnosed persons are left feeling stranded on an island, afraid to disclose their status to loved ones and supports, for fear of being judged or overly pitied.
-It is crucial that these individuals get into care and become adherent to their care requirements, but oftentimes, this does not happen and people fall out of services, declining in health on a path toward AIDS.
-Behavior Analysts, who commonly provide more skills-based coaching in the natural environment, are positioned in such a way that we can provide for the holes in the needs of the
+Often, these newly diagnosed persons are left stranded on an island, afraid to disclose their status to loved ones and supports, for fear of being judged or overly pitied.
+It is crucial that these individuals get into care and become adherent to their behavioral care requirements, but oftentimes, this does not happen and people fall out of services, declining in health on a path toward AIDS.
+Behavior Analysts, who commonly provide more skills-based coaching in the natural environment, are positioned in such a way that we can provide for the holes in the needs of the newly diagnosed individual, helping them apply coping skills, learning to effectively plan for the future, and enacting on value-oriented behavior in the present.

 Target Audience: Behavior Analysts wishing to expand their services to neurotypical adults, particularly those with high needs in the HIV community, as well as BCBAs simply wishing to learn something completely novel regarding application of our science.